multiism/mutagen/README.md

 ### Criteria for a good candidate for mutation

 - As much as possible of the code should be [dedicated directly to the visual structure of the output](https://www.shadertoy.com/view/XsXGzn), rather than technical details like [implementing a ray tracer](https://www.shadertoy.com/view/lsX3DH).
 (The ability to mutate only selected areas of code will help with this.)
-- No dramatic scene transitions / camera changes / other dramatic shifts over time, as these can make it hard to understand what's from the mutations and what's part of the original, or just compare specimens (in thumbnails and otherwise)
+- No dramatic scene transitions / camera changes / other dramatic shifts over time, as these can make it hard to understand what's from the mutations and what's part of the original, or compare specimens in general; this is not a dealbreaker tho.
+(It could help for comparison to reset time to 0 or some point for the screenshots.)
 - Fast, because it's not so fun when your computer is lagging 😛

 ## Glossary